The Ocean Cleanup: Ocean system

-The latest 03 design uses a towed floating structure.
+The 03 design uses a towed floating structure.
 The structure acts as a containment boom.
 A permeable screen underneath the float catches subsurface debris and funnels it into the Retention Zone which serves as a debris catch.
 The Retention Zone is monitored by underwater cameras.
 If an animal is spotted in the Retention Zone, the Marine Animal Safety Hatch (MASH) is activated, blocking off any further entrance into the Retention Zone while opening an exit hatch and giving the animal a clear route out.

-Crewed boats tow the approximately 2.2km U-shaped barrier through the water at 1.5 knots.
+Crewed boats tow the approximately 2.2 km U-shaped barrier through the water at 1.5 knots.
 The ship is steered to areas with higher waste densities.
 As of August 2025, the floating system has removed almost 500,000 kg of plastic from the Great Pacific Garbage Patch.

 River system

-The Interceptor is a solar-powered, automated system designed to capture and extract waste.
-Along with an optimized water flow path, a barrier guides rubbish towards the opening of the Interceptor and onto the conveyor belt, which delivers waste to the shuttle.
-The shuttle deposits the waste equally into one of six bins according to sensors.
-When the bins are almost full, local operators are informed with an automated message.
-They then empty them and send the waste to local waste management facilities.
-The Interceptor project is similar to a smaller-scale local project called Mr. Trash Wheel developed in 2008 for Maryland's Baltimore harbor.

-In 2021, The Ocean Cleanup began expanding their Interceptor systems to be able to tackle a wider range of rivers.
-The Interceptor Barricade developed for Rio Las Vacas in 2023 was the first model designed for very high-throughput rivers.
-Following strong rainfall in April 2024, the Interceptor Barricade successfully captured 1,400,000 kg of waste in a matter of hours.